Data Literacy: core competency number 1 for 2024

 Correlation does not imply causation

 It’s easy to make mistakes when interpreting data, too.
 One of the most common mistakes is reverse causality.
-The problem with correlations that if you look hard enough, you’ll always find one.
+The problem with correlations is that if you look hard enough, you’ll always find one.
 But that correlation could just as easily be coincidence.
 The so-called p-factor (probability) can be the decisive factor.
 Other factors can also influence both the cause and the result: a missing factor.
 How can you make all this clear to the public at large and the people in the workplace who never studied statistics?

 Use the data opportunities

 The founders of the Data Literacy Project don’t want to leave anything to chance.
 Education and training are the only “cure” for data illiteracy.
 This is the age of Data Opportunity, according to Qlik.
 The data analytics firm is taking charge, along with founding partners Accenture, Cognizant, Experian, Pluralsight, the Chartered Institute of Marketing, and Data to the People.
 Their goal is to encourage discussion and develop the necessary tools to strive for a more data-literate society.
-Of course they also want to make money, but there’s nothing wrong with that per se.
+Of course, they also want to make money, but there’s nothing wrong with that per se.
 The Data Literacy Project has great social value, after all.

 Make every colleague into a confident data aristocrat